5 Things I Learned About Love From A 60th Wedding Anniversary

 5. Love through it all.

 Their 60-year marriage hasn't come without its share of heartache.
-Multiple miscarriages during their first decade together and battling several rounds of cancer in recent years have tested their dedication to one another.
+Multiple lost pregnancies during their first decade together and battling several rounds of cancer in recent years have tested their dedication to one another.
 Even when Helen’s neck was covered with radiation scarring from battling throat cancer, George still kissed her with the same amount of love as when they were first together.

 This is what watching them face health challenges together taught me: Hardships will befall every marriage.
 Pain will rip your heart open to the point that you feel you can’t go on.
 But, with the right partner by your side, love will put you back together.
 And when your partner needs to be mended, even if you don’t feel up for it, you pull yourself together and love with all you’ve got until he's whole again.